 As discussed earlier, proper education regarding an athlete’s diagnosis, available treatment options, prognosis, injury prevention, and expected return to play should be communicated to both the athlete and his or her family.
 In addition, at follow up visits or in the training room, gentle reminders should also be used to reinforce avoidance of specific lower extremity motions and the maintenance of a home exercise program to prevent re-injury.

-Besides monitoring the severity and frequency of pain, efficacy of conservative treatment is based on a number of factors such as improvements in core and pelvic girdle muscle weakness, lumbopelvic range of motion, and the ability to perform sport specific tasks with minimal discomfort.
+Besides monitoring the severity and frequency of pain, efficacy of conservative treatment is based on several factors such as improvements in core and pelvic girdle muscle weakness, lumbopelvic range of motion, and the ability to perform sport specific tasks with minimal discomfort.

 Translation into Practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

 Providers should keep in mind to examine both the spine and knee, as pain patterns at the anteromedial hip may be referred.
+Additionally, low back pain may accompany many of the disorders.
 Initial work-up may include imaging of such regions depending upon patient presentation.

 Incorporate functional tests, such as the SLS and SDT, into your physical examination for dynamic evaluation of range of motion, strength, and proprioception.

 The core encompasses the lumbar spine through the thighs.
 The iliopsoas is the only muscle that has its origin in the spine and crosses the hip joint.
 It works both as a spine stabilizer and hip flexor.
-All of these elements must be addressed to return athletes to sport.
+Assessing lumbopelvic muscle groups, abdominal muscles, and the surrounding musculature of the hip must all be assessed individually and as part of the kinetic chain.80 All these elements must be addressed to return athletes to sport.

 Focused hip flexor concentric strengthening can exacerbate symptoms.
 Focus on strengthening the abductors and core stability.
 Eccentric and isometric exercises can be initiated as the pain subsides.